 How to Make Homemade Clotted Cream

-I recently made three batches of clotted cream to see what works the best.
+I recently made four batches of clotted cream to see what works the best.
 Here’s what I found…

 I poured a pint of heavy cream into a 9 x 9 glass baking dish and let it sit uncovered in a 180 F oven for 12 hours.
 This is what it looked like at the end of those 12 hours:

 The yellow stuff on top is the clotted cream.
 I spooned it into a jar and used the milky leftovers in a batch of scones.
 It’s always a good idea to make clotted cream the day before you want to make scones so you don’t waste any cream.

 For this round, I used a pint of heavy cream from Trader Joe’s – just the regular old heavy cream.
 Later I realized that it was ultra-pasteurized, which clotted cream experts advise against using.
 I found that it worked ok but I preferred the cream that was made with local organic pasteurized cream (see Round #3).

 This batch of clotted cream tasted good but was a bit gritty and had the worst texture of the three rounds.